-These days, mobile cameras are more sophisticated than they've ever been, and far more capable than your average point-and-shoot.
-The finest cameras in phones meld intricate optics and sensors with software algorithms that rely upon math and science to extract the best possible light, color and detail out of every scenario.
-It's not just about the number of lenses on the back, either — some phone makers are even leveraging artificial intelligence to make their post processing even better.
+Those devices lead a pretty impressive list of phones, as our testing has helped us find camera phones that capture memorable images and once-in-a-lifetime shots you'd miss with less-capable devices.
+When we review handsets, we look for camera phones that meld intricate optics and sensors with software algorithms that rely upon math and science to extract the best possible light, color and detail out of every scenario.
+It's not just about the number of lenses on the back, either — some phone makers make the most of artificial intelligence to improve post processing on your photos.

 What are the best camera phones?

 The new king of camera phones is the iPhone 13 Pro Max, followed very closely by the smaller iPhone 13 Pro.
 Featuring a triple 12MP setup with larger sensors on the wide and ultrawide cameras, plus 3x optical zoom on the telephoto lens, the new Pro models earn their names with spectacular photos and videos.

 If you want to look beyond Apple's phones, plenty of the best Android phones feature impressive cameras of their own.
 The OnePlus 9 Pro, Galaxy S21 Ultra and even the lower-cost Pixel 5a all rely on multiple rear lenses and high-end photo processing features to deliver the best shots.
 And with the Pixel 6 and Pixel 6 Pro now official, you can probably look to those for an excellent camera experience.

 In fact, the Pixel 5a is our pick for those who really want to maximize their photography on-the-go but spend as little as possible; Apple fans can turn to the iPhone SE, which is one of the best cheap phones out there, because it guarantees phenomenal image quality despite costing less than half the price of a premium device.
 You can also include the Samsung Galaxy A52 among those top low-cost options.